spectrocloud/librarium/content/docs/09.5-security/10-hardened-infrastructure.md

 Kubernetes cluster authentication can be optionally integrated with Kubelogin using OpenID Connect (OIDC) authentication and authorization against an external Identity Provider (IDP).

-You can set a schedule to run Kubernetes conformance and compliance tests using kube-bench, kube-hunter, and Sonobuoy.
+You can set a schedule to start Kubernetes conformance and compliance tests using kube-bench, kube-hunter, and Sonobuoy.
 These tests ensure tenant clusters are secure, compliant, and up to date.

 <br />